oven-sh/bun/docs/bundler/index.md

 - `[name]` - The name of the entrypoint file, without the extension.
 - `[ext]` - The extension of the generated bundle.
 - `[hash]` - A hash of the bundle contents.
-- `[dir]` - The relative path from the build root to the parent directory of the file.
+- `[dir]` - The relative path from the project root to the parent directory of the source file.

 For example: